frontenddogma/web-development-glossary/manuscript/s.md

 Sitemaps
 : A protocol that allows to inform search engines about URLs on a website that are available for crawling.
 A Sitemap is an XML file that lists the URLs for a site.
 It allows webmasters to include additional information about each URL: when it was last updated, how often it changes, and how important it is in relation to other URLs of the site.
 This allows search engines to crawl the site more efficiently and to find URLs that may be isolated from the rest of the site’s content.
 The Sitemaps protocol is a URL inclusion protocol and complements robots.txt, a URL exclusion protocol.
 The Sitemaps protocol was first released in 2005.&nbsp;[†](#w-sitemaps) ℹ︎&nbsp;[sitemaps.org](https://www.sitemaps.org/)

+Skeleton screen
+: A UI that displays rudimentary placeholders while the actual content is being loaded.
+The respective placeholders commonly use a similar shape to the actual elements.
+Skeleton screens contribute to a faster perceived performance.
+The concept is attributed to a 2013 article by Luke Wroblewski.

 Sketch
 : A vector graphics editor.
 Sketch is primarily a UI and UX designing tool for website and mobile app design, but focus has been increased on prototyping and collaboration to make it a more comprehensive platform for digital design.
 Sketch was first released in 2010 for macOS. ℹ︎&nbsp;[sketch.com](https://www.sketch.com/)